tayler-id/crypto-trading-assistant/memory-bank/systemPatterns.md

 - **Scheduling:** `node-cron`.
 - **Logging:** `winston`.
 Corrected logging for numeric values.
 - **Environment Management:** `dotenv`.
+- **Order Parameters:**
-- **Order Parameters:** Explicitly set `time_in_force: 'gtc'` for crypto orders on Alpaca.
-Notional amount for BUY orders adjusted to 45% of buying power for testing.
+    - Explicitly set `time_in_force: 'gtc'` for crypto orders on Alpaca.
+    - BUY orders use a fixed notional amount of $100 for testing.
+    - BUY orders check for existing positions before execution.

 ## 3. Component Relationships